JohnHiro84/aa-homework/README.md

 # App Academy Homework

-The main depository is in the JohnHiro84/AppAcademy directory.
+The main depository for App Academy homework.